 Several studies have shown that dysbiosis in the respiratory microbiome is linked to pulmonary inflammation pathways.
-Overall, the diversity and community organization of the respiratory microbiome were strongly correlated with sputum chemokine (C-X-C motif) ligand (CXCL)8/IL-8.33 Host gene expression analysis found that decreased microbial diversity was related to emphysematous destruction, remodeling of the bronchiolar and alveolar tissue, and infiltration of the tissue by CD4+ T cells.80 The genera related to pathogenic states, Haemophilus and Moraxella, have been shown to correlate with exacerbated lung inflammation in COPD.
+Overall, the diversity and community organization of the respiratory microbiome were strongly correlated with sputum CXCL8/IL-8.33 Host gene expression analysis found that decreased microbial diversity was related to emphysematous destruction, remodeling of the bronchiolar and alveolar tissue, and infiltration of the tissue by CD4+ T cells.80 The genera related to pathogenic states, Haemophilus and Moraxella, have been shown to correlate with exacerbated lung inflammation in COPD.
 Specifically, Haemophilus is more commonly associated with stable COPD, whereas Moraxella is more commonly associated with AECOPD.
-Both Haemophilus and Moraxella were found to be related to the excessive production of several chemokines in sputum samples, including IL-1β, IL-8, IL-10, and TNF-a.^{33,42,44,50,59,72,81} The bacterial load of H. influenzae was found to be an independent predictor of sputum IL-1 β and TNF-a in stable COPD, while the bacterial load of M. catarrhalis was correlated with elevated sputum IL-1 β and TNF-a concentrations in COPD exacerbations.^{41,72} In addition to proinflammatory mediators, the abundance of Moraxella and Haemophilus was also found to correlate with neutrophil counts in sputum^{33,36,38} or blood38 in both cross-sectional and longitudinal studies.
+Both Haemophilus and Moraxella were found to be related to the excessive production of several chemokines in sputum samples, including IL-1 β , IL-8, IL-10 and TNF- α .^{33,42,44,50,59,72,81} The bacterial load of H. influenzae was found to be an independent predictor of sputum IL-1 β and TNF- α in stable COPD, while the bacterial load of M. catarrhalis was correlated with elevated sputum IL-1 β and TNF- α concentrations in COPD exacerbations.^{41,72} In addition to proinflammatory mediators, the abundance of Moraxella and Haemophilus was also found to correlate with neutrophil counts in sputum^{33,36,38} or blood38 in both cross-sectional and longitudinal studies.

 The type of inflammation is linked to particular microbial communities.
-Neutrophilic inflammation is associated with Proteobacteria dominance, particularly Haemophilus and Moraxella, which is correlated with host interferon and proinflammatory signaling pathways, Eosinophilic inflammation, on the other hand, may be related to a diverse microbial profile dominated by Firmicutes or Bacteroidetes.^{41,56} Additionally, the dominance of Firmicutes, especially Streptococcus, has a positive relationship with peripheral eosinophil counts.56 Another study found that peripheral eosinophil levels $\geq 2\%$ were correlated with a higher diversity in the respiratory microbiome,67 which can partially explain the negative correlation between Proteobacteria and eosinophil counts in blood,56 as the colonization of Haemophilus has been linked to decreased microbial diversity in the respiratory microbiome.^{33,76} Consistently, a study classified 3 clusters of COPD and asthma patients: cluster 1 was characterized by Proteobacteria dominance, increased proinflammatory mediators (IL-1 β , IL-6, TNF- α , vascular endothelial growth factor, etc.), and increased neutrophil counts in both blood and sputum.
-Cluster 2 was characterized by Bacteroidetes dominance, increased type 2 mediators (IL-5, IL-13, chemokine C-C motif ligand [CCL]13, CCL17, and CCL26), and increased eosinophil counts.
-The features of cluster 3 were Actinobacteria and Firmicutes dominance and increased type 1 mediators (CXCL10, CXCL11, and interferon-gamma).82
+Neutrophilic inflammation is associated with Proteobacteria dominance, particularly Haemophilus and Moraxella, which is correlated with host interferon and proinflammatory signaling pathways, Eosinophilic inflammation, on the other hand, may be related to a diverse microbial profile dominated by Firmicutes or Bacteroidetes.^{41,56} Additionally, the dominance of Firmicutes, especially Streptococcus, has a positive relationship with peripheral eosinophil counts.56 Another study found that peripheral eosinophil levels $\geq 2\%$ were correlated with a higher diversity in the respiratory microbiome67, which can partially explain the negative correlation between Proteobacteria and eosinophil counts in blood56, as the colonization of Haemophilus has been linked to decreased microbial diversity in the respiratory microbiome.^{33,76} Consistently, a study classified three clusters of COPD and asthma patients: cluster 1 was characterized by Proteobacteria dominance, increased proinflammatory mediators (IL-1 β , IL-6, TNF- α , vascular endothelial growth factor (VEGF), etc.) and increased neutrophil counts in both blood and sputum.
+Cluster 2 was characterized by Bacteroidetes dominance, increased type 2 mediators (IL- 5, IL-13, CCL13, CCL17 and CCL26) and increased eosinophil counts.
+The features of cluster 3 were Actinobacteria and Firmicutes dominance and increased type 1 mediators (CXCL10, CXCL11 and interferon gamma (IFN-γ)).82

 The clinical decision-making process is directly influenced by the type of inflammation present.
-For instance, genomic markers of type 2 inflammation are associated with elevated eosinophils (1 of the main effector cells of type 2 inflammation) and a favorable response to inhaled corticosteroids (ICS).
-As a result, eosinophil counts were the first blood biomarker incorporated into the Global initiative for chronic Obstructive Lung Disease (GOLD)83 guidelines.
+For instance, genomic markers of type 2 inflammation are associated with elevated eosinophils (one of the main effector cells of type 2 inflammation) and a favorable response to inhaled corticosteroids (ICS), As a result, eosinophil counts were the first blood biomarker incorporated into the Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines.
 This addition was based on evidence that eosinophil counts aid in determining the role of ICS treatment in patients prone to symptom exacerbation.1 Therefore, the integration of microecological data will contribute to our understanding of the molecular mechanisms and characterization of various COPD subtypes.
 Alterations in chemokines and inflammatory cells found in sputum samples have the potential to act as biomarkers, enabling the identification of subsets of COPD with distinctive features in pathogen growth and inflammatory pathways.